Amourspirit/python_ooo_dev_tools/docs/dev_docs/dev_notes.rst

 Virtual Environment
 -------------------

-|odev| use a virtual environment for development purposes.
+|odev| uses a virtual environment for development purposes.

 `Poetry <https://python-poetry.org/>`_ is required to install this project in a development environment.

-Set up virtual environment if not existing.
+Clone or unzip `<https://github.com/Amourspirit/python_ooo_dev_tools>`__ to a new folder, set up a virtual environment if it is not set up, then activate virtual environment.

 Linux
 ^^^^^